urls-framework/URLS/README.md

 This software is distributed under the Apache 2.0 license.
 For more information, read the [LICENSE](https://github.com/urls-framework/urls/blob/main/LICENSE) file.

 ## Contributing
 Currently, the URLS framework is a privately maintained project.
 If you find any bugs or have any suggestions, please submit them to the [issue tracker](https://github.com/urls-framework/URLS/issues).
 If you would like to edit the wiki, feel free to.
 However, we do ask that you follow our guidelines on how to post.
-See the [Contributing](https://github.com/urls-framework/URLS/wiki/Contributing) in the wiki for more information
+See the [Contributing](https://github.com/urls-framework/URLS/wiki/Contributing) page in the wiki for more information

 ## Issues
 If you find any bugs, please report them to the [issue tracker](https://github.com/urls-framework/URLS/issues).
 If you find a major security vulnerability, please **DO NOT** use the issue tracker to report them.
 See the [SECURITY](https://github.com/urls-framework/URLS/blob/main/SECURITY.md) file for more information.